Chest Pain In Teens: Causes, Symptoms And When To Worry

 12. Lightheadedness

 Chest tightness or pressure with crushing pain is a classic symptom of a heart attack or myocardial infarction.
-Chest pain due to heart attack may last for a few minutes to a few hours.
+Chest pain due to a heart attack may last for a few minutes to a few hours.
 However, the above-listed symptoms can be seen in cardiac and non-cardiac chest pain.

 If your teen had chest pain for a few days or weeks, then it could be due to non-cardiac causes (3).
 However, it is important to seek doctors’ attention for diagnosis and early treatment.